ndarci/pomidaq-timelapse/timelapse/README.md

 ### Inconsistent logging

 The logging and output should be cleaned up.
 I set up a system using the `logging` library for warnings and errors coming from my code, but the `miniscope` library still outputs its own messages, and these could be better harmonized.
+This is tricky to do because the `miniscope` library is all written in C, and seems very determined to have its output printed to stderr.

 ## Groover Lab Setup